 Tell me more about this park's wildlife, history, geology and landscape.

 All park trails and outdoor exhibits are open every day.
-A brand new picnic shelter is open for public use.
+A picnic shelter is open for public use.

-Experience the majesty and scenic wonder of Minnesota's highest waterfall!
-Three viewing decks at High Falls provide park guests with various views for photography, or quiet contemplation.
+While you're here, experience the majesty and scenic wonder of Minnesota's tallest waterfall!
+Three viewing decks at High Falls provide park visitors with various vantage points for photography or quiet contemplation.

 Purchase a Minnesota State Parks Gift Card.